 Excites/Concerns: Draw a line with one end labelled ‘very excited’ and the other ‘very concerned.’
 Each person places a dot on the line to show how they feel about the future.
 Then, discuss the range of feelings and what’s behind them.

-No limits: As a group, imagine that funding, laws, and politics are all fully in your favor.
+No limits: As a group, imagine that funding, laws, and politics are all fully in your favour.
 What bold actions would you take?
 Share and discuss your biggest, most exciting ideas together.

 Ripple map: Draw three concentric circles: (Center) Milestones of your initiative; (Middle) Impact on the local community; and (Outer) Broader impact, such as policy shifts or cultural change.
 In pairs or small groups, list specific changes you hope to see in each circle.
 Then come together for a plenary discussion: What kinds of change do we value most?
 What changes feel unexpectedly important?